DrAcula27/BANKI/BANKI-answers.md

   - **Action:**
   - **Result:**

-- [ ] B13) Tell me about yourself.
+- [x] B13) Tell me about yourself.
-  - Elevator pitch goes here.
+  - I am a software engineer with a background in mechanical engineering, aviation maintenance, and salmon conservation.
+Currently, I consult as a web developer, contribute to multiple open-source/volunteer projects, and volunteer with my local salmon conservation group.
+After high school, I went to college to study aerospace and mechanical engineering.
+While in college, I joined the United States Marine Corps as a helicopter mechanic and worked part-time as a mechanical engineer to pay my way through school.
+I graduated from college with a bachelor of science in mechanical engineering, minors in aerospace engineering and German, and Magna Cum Laude honors.
+While working as a mechanical engineer, I found myself spending more time automating tasks to make my job more efficient (both for myself and my coworkers); I also found that I enjoyed that part of the job more than the engineering itself.
+Then COVID hit, and I lost my job.
+Motivated by my passion of automating tasks, I turned to software engineering.
+Since then, I started consulting web development work.
+As a consulting software engineer, I have completed projects for several clients, ranging from local government to Edtech startups.
+I continually upskill my technical and soft skills through the 100devs agency.

 - [x] B14) Tell me about your experience at 100Devs.
   - 100Devs is an agency with a training program.
 I worked with several clients and open-source projects found through the agency.
 While my main tech focus was MERN (MongoDB, Express, React, Node), I often had to pick up on new tech per client.

-- [ ] B15) What do you know about our company?
+- [x] B15) What do you know about our company?
   - answer varies per company.

-- [ ] B16) Why do you want to work for us?
+- [x] B16) Why do you want to work for us?
   - answer varies per company.

-- [ ] B17) Why are you interested in this opportunity?
+- [x] B17) Why are you interested in this opportunity?
   - answer varies per company.

 - [ ] B18) Tell me about your dream job?
 What do you really want to do with your career?